Take-Two Interactive Software (NASDAQ:TTWO) Releases Q4 2024 Earnings Guidance

-Take-Two Interactive Software (NASDAQ:TTWO – Get Free Report) issued an update on its fourth quarter 2024 earnings guidance on Thursday morning.
+Take-Two Interactive Software (NASDAQ:TTWO – Get Free Report) updated its fourth quarter 2024 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of 0.000-0.110 for the period, compared to the consensus estimate of 0.930.
 The company issued revenue guidance of $1.3 billion-$1.3 billion, compared to the consensus revenue estimate of $1.5 billion.
 Take-Two Interactive Software also updated its FY 2024 guidance to 2.220-2.320 EPS.

 Analyst Upgrades and Downgrades